 Today we travel to Lake Hawea.
-Enjoy morning tea with another view of the mountains before our cycle for the day, alongside Lake Hawea and then following the Hawea River terraces (17km) to Albert Town.
-Here we cross the river and follow the Lake Wanaka outlet around Point Eely and into the township of Wanaka (15km).
+Enjoy morning tea with another view of the mountains before our cycle for the day, alongside Lake Hawea and then following the Hawea River terraces to Albert Town.
+Here we cross the river and follow the Lake Wanaka outlet around Point Eely and into the township of Wanaka.
 This is the best of Central Otago with the raw brown plains coupled with sparkling cool blue waters and a backdrop of snowcapped mountains.
 Take some time to explore the Wanaka township before we travel a short distance to Cromwell and our accommodation for the final evening.

 Cycle Distance: 32km

 Day 6 Cromwell – Queenstown/Christchurch

-This morning we head out for one last ride, following the Kawarau River and Lake Dunstan (15km).
+This morning we head out for one last ride, on the banks of the Kawarau River and Lake Dunstan.
 We then head back to Cromwell for a coffee to celebrate the end of the trip.
 This is the end of the tour and from here you have the option of getting a shuttle bus back to Queenstown, or travelling in the PureTrails bus to Christchurch (arriving 5:30pm approx).